Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

-I was going to Baku, and my trip didn’t start out well.
-I had been in Armenia just before, and as I was explaining it on my post about Yerevan, Armenia and Azerbaijan are not in good terms at all.
+My visit to Baku didn’t start out well.
+I had been in Armenia just before, and as I was explaining on my post about Yerevan, Armenia and Azerbaijan are not in good terms at all.
 Actually, it’s impossible to go to Azerbaijan from Armenia (and vice versa).
 I had to go back to Tbilisi in Georgia, before heading to Baku.
 Obviously the customs officer saw the Armenian stamp on my passport and she bombarded me with questions “What were you doing there?
 What are you going to do here? etc…“

-The city made me think about Dubai a little bit, but less flashy.
-Indeed, when you walk around in the city, you’ll see several skyscrapers.
+Visiting Baku made me think about Dubai a little bit, but less flashy.
+Indeed, when you walk around in the city, you see several skyscrapers.
 The most famous in Baku are obviously the Flame Towers, completed in 2012 with a height of 190 meters (620 feet).
 The building consists of apartments, a hotel and office blocks.

 Baku is a real mix between east and west, between old and new, between rich and poor.
 Their style is mostly like people from Western countries, but their mentality is mostly like people from Eastern countries.
 In Baku, there is the modernity of the Flame Towers and not too far the old town, 600 years old, with its iconic palace where various generations of kings used to live.
 In some areas, you can feel there is money in the city while in other ones, you would think Baku is a poor city.